-Family: I’m married to the world’s most enchanting woman, have 3 kids (one son out on his own, one son in college, and a teenage daughter), and I support 2 dogs who are long on noise and short on brains.
+Family: I’m married to the world’s most enchanting woman, have 3 kids (one son out on his own, one son recently graduated from college, and a daughter in college), and I support 2 dogs who are long on noise and short on brains.

 Occupation: Military Tech Support.
 Retired from the Air Force after 24 years of service, and still serving proudly as a slimy defense contractor.

 I enjoy playing around with computers, hiking/camping, birdwatching, stargazing, puzzles of any sort, and recreational reading (science fiction and fantasy are my favorites, but I’ll read just about anything).

 I also like to write, and I’ve been trying to do that more seriously over the past several years.
 I have no illusions of being a great writer or otherwise “all that and a bag of chips.”
 I’m learning, having fun, and seeing how far I can go with it.
 Check the Publications tab for my current stuff in print and online.

 My first novel, The Muse, a modern fantasy tale of inspiration both divine and diabolical, hit the streets in November 2009.
 A short-story anthology called Odd Little Miracles followed in July 2011, and my latest book, The Seer, a sequel to The Muse, was published in November 2011.
 There’s a third novel underway.
 Short stories are my first love, and I write a lot of them, both independently and in conjunction with Avenir Eclectia, a multi-author shared-world microfiction project run by my publisher, Splashdown Books.
 Again, check the Publications tab for a current list.